Sweeney Todd: The Demon Barber of Fleet Street: Background

 Music proved to be a key element behind the impact of Sweeney Todd on audiences.
 Over eighty percent of the production is set to music, either sung or underscoring dialogue.
 The score is one vast structure, each individual part meshing with others for the good of the entire musical machine.
 Never before or later in his work did Sondheim utilize music in such an exhaustive capacity to further the purposes of the drama.

 Sondheim decided to pair one of the most nightmarish songs (Sweeney Todd's "Epiphany") with the comic-relief of "A Little Priest".
 This pair of songs at the end of Act I was the most significant musical addition which Sondheim made to Bond's version of the story.
 In the play, Sweeney Todd's mental collapse and the subsequent plan for Lovett's meat pies take place in less than half a page of dialogue, much too quickly to convey the full psychological impact, in the view of scholar Larry A. Brown.
-Sondheim's version more carefully reveals the developing ideas in Sweeney Todd and Mrs. Lovett's demented minds.
+Sondheim's version more carefully reveals the developing ideas in Todd and Mrs. Lovett's demented minds.
 Sondheim often said that his Sweeney Todd was about obsession – and close friends seemed to instinctually agree.
 When Sondheim first played songs from an early version of the show for Judy Prince (wife of the show's director), she told him: "Oh God – I didn't know this was what [Sweeney Todd] was about.
 It's nothing to do with Grand Guignol.
 It's the story of your [own] life."

 When Sondheim first brought the idea for the show to director Harold Prince, his frequent collaborator, Prince was uninterested, feeling it was a simple melodrama that was not very experimental structurally.
-However, Prince soon discovered a metaphor in which to set the show, making what Sondheim had originally envisioned as "a small horror piece" into a colossal portrait of the Industrial Revolution, and an examination of the general human condition of the time as it related to men like Sweeney Todd.
-Said Sondheim, "Hal's metaphor is that the factory turns out Sweeney Todd's.
+However, Prince soon discovered a metaphor in which to set the show, making what Sondheim had originally envisioned as "a small horror piece" into a colossal portrait of the Industrial Revolution, and an examination of the general human condition of the time as it related to men like Todd.
+Said Sondheim, "Hal's metaphor is that the factory turns out Sweeney Todds.
 It turns out soulless, defeated, hopeless people.
 That's what the play's about to him; Sweeney Todd is a product of that age.
 I think it's not.
 Sweeney Todd is a man bent on personal revenge, the way we all are in one way or another, and it has nothing whatsoever to do with the time he lived in, as far as I'm concerned."
 However, Sondheim accepted Prince's vision as a different way to do the show, and as an opportunity to do the show on a large scale, knowing that small-scale productions could be done at any time.